-The thought of learning to drive for the first time is much scarier than the reality.
-And you know what?
-It's perfectly natural to feel a little jittery.
+The thought of learning to drive for the first time is much scarier than the reality and it's perfectly natural to feel a little jittery.

 However, bear in mind that driving instructors have seen it all before.
 They know that everyone's different, so you'll always be learning at a pace that's right for you.

 Preparing for any driving lesson is common sense, really.
 Don't drink any alcohol the night before and avoid any Netflix marathons.
 Instead, try to relax and get a good night's sleep.

-On lesson day, pick out comfortable clothes so that you'll feel relaxed and be sure to wear flat-heeled, non-slip shoes or trainers so that you can feel the pedals easily.
+On lesson day, pick out comfortable clothes so that you'll feel relaxed when you're driving and be sure to wear flat-heeled, non-slip shoes or trainers so that you can feel the pedals easily.

 They'll show you their qualifications, then they'll check your provisional licence to see if you’re legally able to drive (so bring it to your first lesson).
 If you don’t have a provisional licence yet, you can apply for one here.

 Depending on where you live, your instructor will then drive you to a quiet spot and teach you the DSSM cockpit drill.
 This is an essential vehicle safety routine that should be performed before every drive.